joshvillbrandt/django-quick-start-app/README.md

     'app_name',

 Next, you'll want to create some models and views associated with your app.
-The basic polls models as described in the Django tutorials (https://docs.djangoproject.com/en/dev/intro/tutorial01/) is included as a template.
-To change the polls model to something of your own, you'll need to edit code in app_name/models.py, app_name/views.py, and app_name/admin.py.
+The basic polls models as described in the [Django tutorials](https://docs.djangoproject.com/en/dev/intro/tutorial01/) is already include, so if you want to see some models in action, no changes are required.

-You will also want to point to your views by setting up the app_name/urls.py file.
-Then don't forget to include your app's urls.py file in the urlpatterns of your projects main urls.py file like so:
+If you do want to make some changes of your own, you will want to edit code in app_name/models.py, app_name/views.py, app_name/urls.py, and app_name/admin.py.
+Also, don't forget to include your app's urls.py file in the urlpatterns of your projects main urls.py file like so:

     url(r'^app_name/', include('app_name.urls'), namespace="app_name"),

-Once you have your everything set up, add the tables to your database and start the server:
+Once you have your everything set up, add the new tables to your database and start the server:

     python manage.py syncdb
     python manage.py runserver 0.0.0.0:8080